Property Investing Tips & Tricks:

 Loss which may be claimed as a tax deduction

-- *Consult with your tax adviser to see how negative gearing can be applied to your personal situation.
+- *Consult with your accountant to see how negative gearing can be applied to your personal situation.

 Thinking about your long term goals?
 Investment properties are a great opportunity to achieve your goals and fund your retirement.